Nick-Bae/AirBnB/README(old).md

       "message": "Validation error",
       "statusCode": 400,
       "errors": {
-        "credential": "Email or username is required",
+        "email": "Email is required",
         "password": "Password is required"
       }
     }
     ```

-### Sign Up a User
+## Sign Up a User

 Creates a new user, logs them in as the current user, and returns the current
 user's information.